wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 -o      Write the final sorted output to FILE, rather than to standard output.

+All samples may be run by executing the following command:

+  sh -e sam_to_bam_server
+or
+  sh -e sam_to_bam_personal_computer

+appropriate for your set-up.

-The script for running all the samples is located at: /common/RNASeq_Workshop/Marine/mapping/sam2bam.sh Once the conversion is done you will have the following files in the directory.
+Once the conversion is done you will have the following files in the directory.

-mapping/
-|-- sam2bam.sh
 |-- sort_trim_LB2A_SRR1964642.bam
 |-- sort_trim_LB2A_SRR1964643.bam
 |-- sort_trim_LC2A_SRR1964644.bam